YouMightNotNeedKubernetes/hashicorp-consul/README.md

 ## How it works

 The Consul cluster is deployed as a Docker Swarm service.
-Its leverages the `ingress` network for forming the cluster.
+Its leverages the `consul_area_lan` network for forming the cluster.

 ![Consul Architecture](https://content.hashicorp.com/api/assets?product=consul&version=refs%2Fheads%2Frelease%2F1.16.x&asset=website%2Fpublic%2Fimg%2Fconsul-arch%2Fconsul-arch-overview-control-plane.svg&width=960&height=540)
 > See https://developer.hashicorp.com/consul/docs/architecture for more information